bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js206">206.
 URL Breakdown</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program breaks a URL address into its parts and puts them into an array.
-The URL structure considered is scheme://domain&lbrack;/:path &rbrack;, where pat h is optional.
+<p>This program breaks a URL address into its parts and puts them into an array.
+The URL
+structure considered is scheme://domain&lbrack;/:path &rbrack;, where pat h is optional.</p>
 <pre>
 function breakURL(url) {
 const urlParts = {};